William O. Steele

-William Owen Steele (December 22, 1917 – June 25, 1979) was an American author from Tennessee.
+William Owen Steele (December 22, 1917 – June 25, 1979) was an American writer from Tennessee.

 Biography

 Early life

-William O. Steele was born on December 22, 1917 in Franklin, Tennessee.
+William O. Steele was born on December 22, 1917, in Franklin, Tennessee.
 He was the son of Isore Steele and Susie Lee.
 He spent a large amount of his youth exploring the woods around his home.
 This led to an interest in the history of the area and of its pioneers.
-He attended Cumberland University.
+Steele attended Cumberland University.

 Career

-He became the author of thirty-nine books.
+Steele became the author of 39 books.
 He wrote his historical adventure stories in his home on Signal Mountain, Tennessee, which was the setting for many of his fiction stories.
-His book, The Perilous Road, which was published in 1958, won the Newbery Honor in 1959.
+Steele's book, The Perilous Road, which was published in 1958, won the Newbery Honor in 1959.
 Winter Danger earned the Lewis Carroll Shelf Award in 1962.

 Personal life

-He was married to another author, Mary Quintard Govan.

-Death

-He died on June 25, 1979 at the age of 61.
+Steele was married to another author, Mary Quintard Govan.
+He died on June 25, 1979, at age 61.